lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 You can check or uncheck as many filters as you wish.

 2.9.
 Restrict the multi-band lightcurve to two filters by entering ``= 'r' or 'i'``.
-See how the point colors are orange and mauve (as in the figure below).
+See how the point colors are in two colors (as in the figure below).

 .. figure:: /_static/portal_tut05_step02f.png
     :name: portal_tut05_step02f